wilsonwang881/wilsonwang881.github.io/source/_posts/2019-UK-Graduation-Trip.md

 - Autumn
 ---

 During October of 2019, my family went to the UK to join the Commemoration Day to celebrate my graduation from Imperial College London as an undergraduate student.
+The post covers day 1 to day 5 of the trip.
+For day 6 to day 9, please refer to [this link](https://wilsonwang.org/2019/11/16/2019-UK-Graduation-Trip-Continued/).

 <!--more-->